iennacca/test.cloudseed/README.md

 The App is the core and the rest serve as useful but optional additions.

+We will be adding additional documentation on the site at https://cloudseed.xyz

 # Getting Started

 1. Clone the repo